himankurgoyal/9917103266-HIMANKUR_GOYAL-ZOMENTUM-Chat-UI-/README.md

 5)Chatboxes for more than one contacts can be open simultaneously means you can append messages for more than one contact at the same time.

-6)All side buttons for emoji and to attach file are present on the either side of typing bar.
+6)All side buttons for emoji and to send the message are present on the either side of typing bar.

+7)One useful feature i provide is that their would be another secion in emoji feature Called "Recent used" where all the recently used emoji are stored so you can directly access you favourite and most used emoji faster.

-7)It Perfectly fulfills all the desired mechanism necessary for Chat Application.
+8)It Perfectly fulfills all the desired mechanism necessary for Chat Application.

-8)I have attached all the screenshots for Web view as well as for Mobile view justify above mentioned points.
+9)I have attached all the screenshots for Web view as well as for Mobile view justify above mentioned points.

 Link to access the UI for Chat Application: https://himankurgoyal.github.io/ZomentumProject/